| Book Review: Star Trek #76: The

 society the one in this novel are in space only because they

+managed to steal the technology.
 The other major factor that held me to this novel is the exquisite

 depiction of our planet during the age of the Dinosaurs.
 Through